cogdog/truwriter/README.md

 Now that you've installed TRU Writer and can see the barebones theme staring back at you.
 It is not very interesting.
 Yet.

 ## Page Setup
 This theme has several pages that must be created; each is associated with a specific template that provide it's functionality.
-Previously, I tried to get fancy and create these pages on theme activation, but in  a few cases somethiing went wrong and they kept producing future publish date pages.
-Oh well.
+The theme should create these all for you when the theme is activated, but if not, create them as described below.
+You can edit the content of the **Write** and **Desk** pages to customize the prompt seen by writers on your site.

-Create these Wordpress **Pages**:
+If the theme does not do so automatically (and it should) create these Wordpress **Pages**.
+You can modify the titles, and add whatever content you want to appear at the top as instructions, but do not change the slug or short name.

 * **Write** -- The page that provides the writing form see [http://splot.ca/writer/write](http://splot.ca/writer/write).
 You can title it whatever you like, but the slug (url name) must be `write`  Whatever you include in the body (not required) is added to the top of the form, maybe for extra instructions.e.g. for a site at `http://coolest.site.org/` the page must be published at `http://coolest.site.org/write`